Missouri Executes Man On Death Row Amidst Controversy And Pleas For Mercy

 In his final moments, Dorsey expressed profound remorse for his actions, apologizing to the families of Sarah and Ben.

 He also thanked those who had supported him and advocated for his clemency, acknowledging the peace they brought him in his final days.
-His last words were a testament to the depth of his regret and the hope for forgiveness from those he hurt the most.
+His last words were a testament to the depth of his regret and his hope for forgiveness from those he hurt the most.

 Brian Dorsey's execution serves as a poignant reminder of the consequences of crime, the debate over the death penalty, and the power of redemption and remorse.
 As this chapter closes, it leaves behind a trail of questions about justice, mercy, and the capacity for change.